gomorpheus/morpheus-apidoc/source/includes/_servers.md

 offset | 0 | Offset of records you want to load lastUpdated |  | Date filter, restricts query to only load servers updated  timestamp is more recent or equal to the date specified createdBy |  | Filter by Created By (User) ID.
-Accepts multiple values.
+Accepts multiple values. metadata |  | Filter by metadata tags.
+This allows filtering by arbitrary tag names and values like this `metadata.foo=bar`

 ## Get a Specific Host